Bern4rdR/mini-project/README.md

 ## Tutorial

-There are four buttons on the ChipKit.
-Each button is responsible for the movement in a direction.
-Button 4 (BTN4) is responsible for moving left, BTN3 for moving forward, BTN2 for moving backwards and BTN1 for moving to the right.

-ALTERNATIVE:

 There are four buttons on the ChipKIT.
 However this project only uses/needs one button, button 4 (BTN4).
 BTN4 is responsible for moving forward in the players direction.

 The potientiometer can be used to rotate the players field of view, i.e what the player can see which is also what is displayed on the screen.
 The potientiometer uses the relative rotation since it can only rotate 270 degress (3/2 PI radians) while the player is supposed to be able to rotate 360 degress (2 PI).
 So if it rotates a third of its rotation to the left then the players field of view will also be rotated a third of its rotation to the left.